North Carolina Rear-End Collision Lawyers

 According to a study from the National Highway Traffic Safety Administration (NHTSA), rear-end accidents account for roughly 29 percent of auto crashes resulting in serious injury.

-This statistic is certainly reflective of our North Carolina rear-end accident attorneys’ experience.
+This statistic is certainly reflective of our rear-end accident attorneys’ experience.
 Some of the rear-end accident cases we handle involve very serious injuries, including traumatic brain injury (TBI), neck injuries, spinal cord injuries, bone fractures, loss of limbs, and more.
 In some cases, a rear-end accident can even result in the victim being ejected from the vehicle.

 Common causes of rear-end car accidents include:

 - Reckless driving

 - Tailgating/following too closely

 - Slippery conditions / bad weather